doodboard/tutorial_owl/README.md

 ![finished](img/finished_1.jpg)

 Place the bottom plate in position and screw in the 4 x M2 nuts to finish off the build. **Install switches and keycaps to your liking, and type away**!

+You can also install the encoder knob now. **Align** the small screw to the flat face of encoder shaft.
+Screw it in for stability.

 [**Here**](img/KLE.jpg) is the default **keymap** for reference.